Dorset-Council-UK/cside-docs/docs/infrastructure.md

 - Installation - pick a date

 Click on 'Create' once you're done and you'll be taken to a details page where you can make changes, view surveys or add photos (see the edit infrastructure item section below).

-## Search for insfrastructure

-Search for infrastructure in a number of ways:

-- Search by Infrastructure ID number
-- Search using other information including the team responsible, type, date ranges and more

-If your search finds only one result, you'll be taken straight to the details.
-If your search brings back more than one result, you'll see the results in a table and can click on the one you want.

 ## Edit an infrastructure item